Introduction

 Purpose of Breaking the Core

-Breaking the core along the cut line helps ensure that the edges are clean and straight, which is crucial for the next steps of taping and mudding.
+Breaking the core along the cut line is key for getting clean and straight edges.
+This makes the next steps of taping and mudding much easier.

 How to Break the Core

-After scoring and snapping the drywall to size, ensure any jagged or uneven sections of the gypsum core are neatly snapped off by gently running your hand along the edge or using a small tool to tap along the line.
+After scoring and snapping the drywall to the right size, remove any rough or uneven gypsum core sections.
+You can do this by gently running your hand along the edge or tapping with a small tool along the line.

 Smoothing Cut Edges